2024

 Kriss Ravetto, “Noli Me Tangere: Godard’s Histoire(s) du cinéma” in Wiley Companion to Godard, Tom Conley and Thomas Kline, eds.
 (Wiley, 2014).

 Martin Weis, “Assassin’s Creed and the Fantasy of Repetition.”
-Early Modernity and Video Games, Florian Kerschbaumer and Tobias Winnerling, eds.
-(Cambridge Scholars Publishing, 2014), pp. 201-212.
+In Early Modernity and Video Games, eds.
+Florian Kerschbaumer and Tobias Winnerling, pp. 201-212.
+Cambridge Scholars Publishing, 2014.

-Martin Weis, “The Ahistorical in the Historical Video Game,”in Frühe Neuzeit im Videospiel, Florian Kerschbaumer and Tobias Winnerling, eds.
-(Transcript, 2014).
+Martin Weis, “The Ahistorical in the Historical Video Game.”
+In Frühe Neuzeit im Videospiel, eds.
+Florian Kerschbaumer and Tobias Winnerling.
+Bielefeld: transcript, 2014.

 2013

-Gina Bloom, “Games,” in 21st Century Approaches: Early Modern Theatricality, Henry S. Turner, ed.
-(Oxford University Press, 2013).
+Gina Bloom, “Games.”
+In 21st Century Approaches: Early Modern Theatricality, ed.
+Henry S. Turner.
+Oxford University Press, 2013.

-Colin Milburn, “Postmortem: The Necrosis of Nanotechnology,” in Evolution Haute Couture: Art and Science in the Postbiological Age, Dmitry Bulatov, ed.
-(Moscow: National Center for Contemporary Art, 2013).
+Colin Milburn, “Postmortem: The Necrosis of Nanotechnology.”
+In Evolution Haute Couture: Art and Science in the Postbiological Age, ed.
+Dmitry Bulatov.
+Moscow: National Center for Contemporary Art, 2013.

-Kriss Ravetto, “Anonymous: Social as Political,” Special issue of Leonardo Electronic Almanac “Without Sin: Freedom and Taboo in Digital Media,” Lanfranco Aceti and Donna Leishman, eds., 19.4, September, 2013.
+Kriss Ravetto, “Anonymous: Social as Political.”
+Special issue of Leonardo Electronic Almanac, “Without Sin: Freedom and Taboo in Digital Media,” eds.
+Lanfranco Aceti and Donna Leishman, 19.4 (2013).

 2012